mikaelgartner/30-day-sprint/week-3/real-projects/dashboard/README.md

 ### 🚀 Next Up: Day 17 — CSS Variables & Theme Architecture

 Ready to refactor glow colors and build a scalable theme system using custom properties.

+# 🟨 Day 17: Learnings & Achievements

+### 📘 What I Learned
+- 🎨 How to define and use **CSS custom properties** (`--variable-name`) for colors, fonts, spacing, and transitions
+- 🧠 The power of scoping variables inside `:root` for global control across components
+- 🛠️ How to refactor existing styles to use variables for better maintainability and theme flexibility
+- 🌗 How to implement a **light/dark theme toggle** using CSS variables
+- 🔍 How to debug visual issues caused by overlapping layers (`body::before`) and gradients

+### 🚀 What I Built
+- 🧠 A fully themed **Neural Command Console dashboard** using CSS variables
+- 📡 An interactive **“Boost Signal” feature** that updates the signal strength dynamically
+- 💥 A glowing `.boosted` state with pulsing animation, scale transform, and neon border
+- ⚡ A visual effect that feels like the signal is overclocked and surging with energy

+### 🏁 Bonus Wins
+- 🧪 Experimented with animation timing (`0.0001s`) to simulate a critical overload flicker
+- 🔧 Used `!important` and `classList.add()` to override default styles and trigger visual upgrades
+- 🎯 Created a system that can be expanded with cooldowns, warnings, or toggles later

+> ✅ **Day 17 complete.
+Signal boosted.
+Dashboard alive.**